Antiques

+Thomas González has always had a passion for art.
+Today, he arranges art loans and has committed himself to the art loan business.
+He has developed a trusted cadre of financial partners, responsible for successfully brokering art loans above $133 million.
 We, at The World Art News, have had the pleasure of interviewing Thomas to learn the ins and outs of being an art banker.
-In this exclusive two-part series you will discover his secrets to running a successful art loans business.
-Let’s begin!
+In this two-part series, you will discover his secrets to running a successful art loans business.

 What inspired you to enter the art loans business?

-I never planned to become an “art banker”.
-I always loved art, so I studied art history at the university.
-During my studies, I was already working for ArtNet.com and organizing art shows.
-Later on I became an art dealer, specializing in antiques and early sculpture.
-During these years I was always short of liquidity so I started looking for funding partners.
-I just couldn’t accept that I couldn’t get a $10,000 loan from a bank for an artwork I just bought for $100,000.
-I developed a mechanism to fill that gap, first with some friend-investors.
-This business started to grow bigger and bigger to a point that I do nothing but art loans since 2009.
+I never planned to become an “art banker.”
+My passion for art led me to study art history at university.
+While studying, I worked for ArtNet.com and organized art shows.
+Later, I became an art dealer, specializing in antiques and early sculpture.
+Throughout these experiences, I often found myself in need of liquidity.
+I couldn’t accept that I couldn’t secure a $10,000 loan from a bank for an artwork I had just purchased for $100,000.
+To bridge this gap, I developed a mechanism, initially involving friend-investors.
+Over time, this business grew exponentially, and since 2009, I’ve focused solely on art loans.

 What sets you apart from your competition in the art loans industry?

-I think part of my success is that I come from the art world and not from banking.
-My clients feel that I better understand them and their situation.
+I believe part of my success stems from my background in the art world rather than banking.
+Clients feel I have a better understanding of them and their situations.

-Business-wise, we use a European jurisdiction, which is much more client-friendly.
-Our loans are non-recourse, which means the artworks are the only collateral.
-Most Anglo-American contracts contain a “limited liability,” so you must give a personal guarantee on top of your artwork as security.
-We don’t do that.
+From a business standpoint, we operate under a European jurisdiction, which is more client-friendly.
+Our loans are non-recourse, meaning the artworks serve as the sole collateral.
+In contrast, many Anglo-American contracts impose a “limited liability,” requiring a personal guarantee in addition to the artwork as security.
+We don’t operate that way.

-Another big difference is that in our jurisdiction – fees are not permitted.
-So all you pay is the annual interest rate between 6.5 – 8.0%.
-Most other lenders charge closing, renewal, legal fees, as well as the costs for appraisals, insurance, and storage.
-When you work with us, we cover all of those expenses for you.
+Another significant difference is our jurisdiction’s prohibition of fees.
+With us, clients only pay an annual interest rate between 6.5% – 8.0%.
+In contrast, most other lenders charge closing, renewal, legal fees, as well as costs for appraisals, insurance, and storage.
+We cover all those expenses for our clients.

 Moreover, many of the other major lenders are also involved in art dealing or are auction houses themselves.
 We are a private bank and have no interest other than in the interest payment.